electricgamer635-tech/EasyCATT/README.md

 # SETUP

-1. Unzip the CATT-Windows-Setup folder somewhere you can find again.
+1. Install and unzip the CATT-Windows-Setup folder somewhere you can find again.
 Do not run from inside the zip file.

 2. Double-click "Install CATT.bat"